ashNikov/ashflix/README.md

 ---

-## 📌 Overview
+## 🧠 Overview

-**AshFlix** is a **Netflix-style streaming dashboard** built as a **DevSecOps & Cloud Engineering portfolio project**.
+**AshFlix** is a **Netflix-inspired streaming dashboard** built as a **real-world DevSecOps & Cloud Engineering portfolio project**.

-This project focuses on:
+It is designed to demonstrate:
-- clean architecture
+- production-style AWS architecture
-- safe infrastructure
+- secure infrastructure practices
-- production-style workflows
+- CI/CD discipline
-- free-tier-friendly AWS usage

-It is intentionally scoped to **what is actually deployed today**, with future phases clearly marked.
+- free-tier-safe cloud deployments

+> ⚠️ This README documents **only what is currently deployed**.
+> Planned features are clearly marked as *future phases*.

 ---